 It doesn't matter what you call him, he's never going to come.

 I consider myself socially and politically progressive, though I live my life by a more conservative moral code.
 I don’t drink or engage in recreational drug use.
 There are plenty of folks who think "You only live once!" is an acceptable justification for being reckless and short-sighted, yet I believe the same philosophy is more than sufficient reason for carrying out a cautious, thoughtful existence.
 I simply don't think our limited time on Earth ought to be wasted on the pursuit of self-destructive indulgences.
-(Yes, that was my Voice of Judgment.
-I have strong opinions, so get used to it.)
 I place great value on artistic creativity, whether it’s writing, drawing, sculpting, painting, cooking, sewing, music-making, or any other medium of free expression.
 Even if you can’t do, appreciate; it will get you far.
 I gravitate toward those who are practical, self-sufficient, and possess (or are actively pursuing) a strong sense of self-awareness.

 Despite the grave self-portrait I may be painting, I possess a broad sense of humour and find amusement in everything from slapstick to dead-baby jokes.
 Nothing is too dark, too raunchy, or otherwise taboo as long as it's witty and devoid of genuine bigotry.
 Except hateful jokes about Republicans.
 I'm pretty sure those punchlines are well-deserved and mostly true.